huangleiBuaa/CenteredWN/README.md

  *	Dataset preparations: The dataset is based on [original CIFAR datasets](https://yadi.sk/d/eFmOduZyxaBrT), and the data file should put in the directory: ./dataset/cifar_original.t7.
  *	Execute: th exp_res_dataNorm.lua –dataPath './dataset/cifar10_original.t7'.
  <br>
   The normlization of Cifar dataset is in the script th exp_res_dataNorm.lua.
-The residual network model and respective script are based on [facebook residual network project](https://github.com/facebook/fb.resnet.torch)
+The residual network model and respective script are based on [facebook ResNet](https://github.com/facebook/fb.resnet.torch).

 ####  5. GoogLeNet over ImageNet